weblate/website/content/contribute.en.md

         <h1>Maintaining the company database</h1>

         <p>The <a href="/company">company database</a> is an important element of datarequests.org.
 It contains the contact details for privacy-related requests to lots of companies and other organisations.</p>
-        <p>A database like that of course requires a lot of maintenance, why is why we could really use your help!
+        <p>A database like that of course requires a lot of maintenance, which is why we could really use your help!
 If you find a company that is missing from our database, you can click the button below and submit it yourself.
         <br>You have noticed that the data we have on a company is incorrect or incomplete?
-A the bottom of every company detail page, there is a link that allows you to edit the current data.</p>
+At the bottom of every company detail page, there is a link that allows you to edit the current data.</p>
         <p>If you want to dig in even further, you can also directly contribute to the <a href="https://github.com/datenanfragen/data">GitHub repository</a> we use to manage the database.</p>
     </div>
     <div class="clearfix"></div>